iterative/dvc.org/content/docs/start/index.md

 <admon type="info">

-This name is actually used in our [example-get-started](https://github.com/iterative/example-get-started) repo.
+This directory name is actually used in our [example-get-started](https://github.com/iterative/example-get-started) repo.

 </admon>